SharePoint/sp-dev-docs/docs/schema/client-web-part-definition-schema.md

 The target page can dynamically resize the Client web part's **IFrame**.
 You can use JavaScript to issue a **postmessage** with the desired height and width.
 For a code sample that shows you how to resize an app part, see [Resize app parts dynamically in apps for SharePoint](http://code.msdn.microsoft.com/officeapps/SharePoint-2013-Resize-app-594acc88).

-Client Web Parts don't support web part connections.
+Client web parts don't support web part connections.

 ## Example